TheTosters/entity_serializer/README.md

 single mandatory attribute called `package` where you put what need to be imported.
 Each xml can have multiple `import` nodes.

+### Node serializerTemplate

+This node act almost this same as node `serializer`, the main difference is that builder will not generate any code for `serializerTemplate`.
+It is just a template to put common specializations used across other serializers.
+Think about it as a parent class from which other serializers can inherit.
+Each serializer can inherit specializations from `serializerTemplate` by placing it name in `inheritFrom` attribute.

 ### Node serializer

 Serializer node informs builder that some named serializer need to be generated for data classes.
-At current serializer has only one attribute named `name`.
-This name is used as prefix for code generation, and also can be put into `serializers` attribute of xml node `class`.
+At current serializer has following one attributes
+- `name` - mandatory, this name is used as prefix for code generation, and also can be put into
+`serializers` attribute of xml node `class`.
+- `inheritFrom` - optional, default: empty.
+Coma separated names of `serializerTemplate` from which specializations will be copied.

 By default serializer can handle Dart types: `int`, `double`, `String`, `bool` and all entities classes described in xml.
 Further specialization how to encode other classes can be done through child nodes of serializer.
 See next paragraphs.

 #### Serializer children: keep